ryan953/flow-annotation-check/README.md

 If you want to check a whole project at once, then call `genReport`.
 You can pass in the root folder, like `~/my-project/src` and then a configuration object with some glob strings to find your files. `genReport` will return a Promise that will resolve when all matching files have had their flow-status discovered.

-This is a convienence method to make working with globs and mapping over `getStatus` easier.
+This is a convenience method to make working with globs and mapping over `getStatus` easier.
 Each file is tested serially in order to avoid setting really long timeouts that lock up the flow server.

 ```javascript
 flowAnnotationCheck.genReport(